-STUDENT EMPLOY IENT GUIDELIN ES Employment Scenario Appropriate Titles Appointment Benefits 1 UCSB Undergraduate Students (incoming, current, Туре Eligibility 1. on-break, or newly graduated): a.
+STUDENT EMPLOYN MENT GUIDELIN NES Employment Scenario Appropriate Titles Employee Class Benefits Eligibility 1.
+UC Undergraduate Students (incoming, current, on-break, or newly graduated): a.
 Currently registered (min of 6 units) b.
-Taking one quarter off with intent to return 4922 Student 1 Casual Group B c.
-Working during summer and planning to re-enroll in fall ST grade 1 Restricted (see page 6 d.
-Just graduated and staying on for one definitions quarter in an existing position to finish up of Benefits projects or help with transition/training of Groups) new student employees e.
+Taking one quarter off with intent to return c.
+Working during summer and planning to re-enroll in fall d.
+Just graduated and staying on for one quarter in an existing position to finish up projects or help with transition/training of new student employees e.
 Just graduated and working in a student summer program position in Conference Services, Recreation, Family Vacation Center, etc. f.
-Incoming student starting school in upcoming quarter and working during quarter prior to starting school 2.
-Non-UC Students (performing duties normally reserved for student assistants): a.
-1st Priority : Student from a non-UC college or university (domestic or international) 4927 Student 1 Non Limited Group A here for one quarter only UC (subject to (see page 6 b.
-2 nd Priority: High school student working ST grade 1 1000 hour for for one quarter (HS interns should be hired 3.
-8. 446 7 rules under definitions into Student Intern title - see pg 4) PPSM 3) of Benefits c.
-Student from a special needs school (i.e. Groups) PathPoint, UCP Work Inc., etc) Note: Job Descriptions must be submitted to HR for review and approval.
+Incoming student starting school in upcoming quarter and working during quarter prior to starting school Note: Job Descriptions ARE required and retained 4922 Student 1 ST grade 1 (REG) Casual Restricted Group B (see page 6 for definitions of Benefits Groups) by the department.
+Submission to and review by HR is NOT required.
+2. Non-UC Students (performing duties normally reserved for student assistants): a.
+1st Priority: Student from a non-UC college or university (domestic or international) here for one quarter only b.
+2 nd Priority: High school student working for one quarter (HS interns should be hired into Student Intern title - see pg 4) c.
+Student from a special needs school (i.e. PathPoint, UCP Work Inc., etc) Note: Appointment information and job summary are required and must be submitted to HR for review and approval via HR/ServiceNow.
 All minors under 18 years of age employed in the State of California hired as an employee (and not as a trainee or intern) must have a permit to work regardless if school is in session, unless the minor has a high school diploma or a GED.
-1
+4927 Student 1 Non UC ST grade 1 (REG) Limited (subject to 1000 hour rules under PPSM 3) Group A (see page 6 for definitions of Benefits Groups)